Differential cross section measurements for the production of top quark pairs and of additional jets using dilepton events from pp collisions at $\sqrt{s}$ = 13 TeV: Cross section measurement

 where \lumi is the integrated luminosity, $x_{i}$ is the number of unfolded signal events observed in bin $i$, and $\Delta_{i}^{X}$ is the bin width.
 The numbers $x_{i}$ are calculated with respect to the \ttbar parton or particle generator levels defined in Section~\ref{sec:truthlevel}.
 The normalized differential cross section is obtained by dividing the absolute differential cross section by the measured total cross section $\sigma$ in the same phase space, which is evaluated by summing the binned cross section measurements over all bins of the observable $X$.
 For differential cross sections measured simultaneously as functions of two or three variables, the following criteria are adopted for optimizing their display.
 The measured cross sections are divided by the bin width of the variable that is chosen as the last one.
 They present single-differential cross sections as functions of the last variable in different ranges of the first, or first and second variables, and are referred to as double- or triple-differential cross sections, respectively.

-The bin widths are chosen based on the resolutions of the kinematic variables, such that the purity and the stability of each bin are generally above 30\% for single-differential cross sections and above 20\% for double- or triple-differential cross sections.
+The bin widths at generator level are chosen based on the resolutions of the kinematic variables, such that the purity and the stability of each bin are generally above 30\% for single-differential cross sections and above 20\% for double- or triple-differential cross sections.
+For assessing the purity and stability, the binning at detector level is adjusted to be equal to the binning at generator level.
 For a given bin, the purity is defined as the fraction of events in the \ttbar signal simulation that are generated and reconstructed in the same bin with respect to the total number of events reconstructed in that bin.
 To evaluate the stability, the number of events in the \ttbar signal simulation that are generated and reconstructed in a given bin are divided by the total number of reconstructed events generated in the bin.